northeastern-web/kernl-ui-blade/README.md

 - `body` - Body text
 - `color` - (optional) Background color of the card.
 Defaults to 'light'
 - `size` - (optional) Text size.
 Defaults to 'default'
-- `primary-action-text` - Text displayed for Primary Action'
+- `primary-action-text` - Text displayed for Primary Action
-- `primary-action-url` - Url to navigate to when on Primary Action click'
+- `primary-action-url` - URL to navigate to when when the Primary Action is clicked
-- `secondary-action-text` - (optional) Text displayed for Secondary Action'
+- `secondary-action-text` - (optional) Text displayed for Secondary Action
-- `secondary-action-url` - (optional) Url to navigate to when on Secondary Action click'
+- `secondary-action-url` - (optional) URL to navigate to when the Secondary Action is clicked

 Any additional classes or attributes you put on the component will be passed through.

 > Note: $slot version has two named slots: 'main' and 'actions'.
 Use them to override the main and actions content respectively.

 ### Link With Media